 - Athletic Clothing: Students are now athletes and should dress like them.
 Jeans are never proper attire for sports.
 It is best to dress to the weather, and dress warm, because layers can always be taken off.
 Knit hats are good to keep the head warm for all sports during cold mornings.
 Some sports have specific things kids need to wear for their own safety.

 Soccer – Shin Guards (outdoor soccer shoes optional)

 - Change of clothes: Students will be allowed time to get ready for there school day.
 Include an extra pair of dry socks, and even a change of shoes.

 - A duffle bag to hold all of the stuff

 - Plastic bags to put wet stuff in when practices and games are over

 - Medications: Have a plan with the school nurse.
 Inhalers and Epi-pens should be easy for coaches to access.

 - Water bottle and snack to have after practice and games.
 Please follow the district food policy!

 Where can I check for cancellations?

-All games and practices will be cancelled coinciding with district school cancelations.
-For example no games would occur on a snow day.
+All games and practices will be canceled coinciding with district school cancelations.
+For example, no games would occur on a snow day.